-The Cape Cod MPO voted to release the draft TIP for the public review/ comment period at their 1:00 PM virtual meeting on April 27, 2020, officially beginning the 21-calendar-day public comment period.
+The Cape Cod MPO voted to release the draft TIP for the public review/ comment period at their 1:00 PM virtual meeting on April 26, 2021, officially beginning the 21calendar-day public comment period.

-Online public comment opportunities for the plan were held on Tuesday, May 12, 2020 at 5:30 PM and Thursday, May 14, 2020 at 10:00 AM.
+Online public comment opportunities will held on Tuesday, May 12, 2021 at 6:00 PM, Wednesday, May 13, 2021 at 1:00 PM, and Thursday, May 13, 2021 at 10:00 AM.
 These meetings featured a short presentation on the document followed by an opportunity for public comments.
-A virtual public meeting of the Cape Cod MPO is scheduled for Tuesday, May 26, 2020 at 1:00 PM to hear additional public comments and consider endorsement of this document.
+A virtual public meeting of the Cape Cod MPO is scheduled for Tuesday, May 24, 2021 at 1:00 PM to hear additional public comments and consider endorsement of this document.
 Details on the online public comment opportunities and the virtual public meeting available at www.capecodcommission.org/mpo

-Comments on this plan were be accepted through May 18, 2020 via mail, by facsimile, or via e-mail, as follows:
+Comments on this plan will be accepted through May 17, 2021 via mail, by facsimile, or via e-mail, as follows: